 The Calvary Cemetery of the Sisters of Providence is the southernmost of the two cemetery along Lower Westfield Road.
 The other cemetery is the Mont Marie Cemetery.
 Both cemeteries are part of the Brightside Neighborhood.

 This cemetery started in 1893 in the Ingleside neighborhood of Holyoke.
 The motherhouse is a short distance to the south on Gamelin Street.
-These sisters first started in Holyoke at the Saint Jerome Institute.
+These sisters first started in Holyoke at the Saint Jerome Institute in 1873.

 stop 1 – gates